jetroot/spacex_api/README.md

 # Getting Started with Create React App

-A graphql api from space x to show rockets and ships.
+An app to show spacex rockets and ships.

 ## Technologies
 1. ReactJS